jwu2002/Volleyball-Rotation-Visualizer/README.md

 **Back end**
 - FastAPI
-- PostgreSQL (Supabase; Session pooler)
+- PostgreSQL (Supabase)
-- Firebase (ID token verification)
+- Firebase (Auth)
-- SQLAlchemy (async + asyncpg), Pydantic

 ---

-## Architecture overview (Vercel + Railway)
+## Architecture overview

 The app runs as a static front end on Vercel and an API on Railway.
 When a user opens the site, the browser loads the React app from Vercel.
-All navigation is client-side: Vercel rewrites non-API paths to `index.html` so the SPA handles routes.
 When the user signs in, the front end uses Firebase to get an ID token and sends that token with every request to the backend.
 The backend (FastAPI on Railway) receives requests at `/lineups` and `/configs`, verifies the token with Firebase’s public keys, and then reads or writes data in PostgreSQL on Supabase.
 Lineups and configs are stored per user (by Firebase `uid`).
-The database is reached via Supabase’s Session pooler so the connection works over IPv4 from Railway.

 ---